 Before we dive into the specific iPhone 13 Pro camera features, one thing I noticed that changed slightly is with Portrait mode.
 Previously, the iPhone 12 Pro had 1x or 2x Portrait mode because of its 2x optical zoom range.
 With the iPhone 13 Pro, Portrait mode is now either 1x or 3x due to the 3x optical zoom range.
 I'm not a big fan of this change, as I need to be even further back when doing Portrait mode photos by default (1x doesn't look quite as good for most shots).
 After using it this long, it's one of my big qualms with the iPhone 13 Pro camera.

-An exclusive new camera feature for the iPhone 13 Pro is Macro mode.
-This is the first time an iPhone can do macro photography without needing an external lens accessory, and it works remarkably well.
+An exclusive new camera feature for the iPhone 13 Pro was Macro mode, also now available on the iPhone 14 Pro.
+This was the first time an iPhone could do macro photography without needing an external lens accessory, and it works remarkably well.
 Macro mode will occur while you're using the standard Wide camera lens.
 Once you're considered close enough to the subject, Macro mode kicks in and utilizes the ultra-wide camera lens to autofocus but will still have the 1x crop ratio of the standard camera.
 Macro lets you get up to 2cm within a subject and is available for photos and video.

 When the iPhone 13 Pro first launched, there was some criticism regarding the automatic switching between normal and Macro mode.
 It was disorienting, especially if you weren't trying to shoot in macro.
 Thankfully, Apple has added a switch that lets you turn Macro mode off when taking photos, easing the pain.